Autodiscovery/Cerebro-Control/README.md

 ```bash
 ./h1_joint enp31sf6
 ```
-  3. Once the arms are initialized and the socket is ready, Operator B should run the hand control program from the Inspire Hand folder.
+  3. Once the arms are initialized and the socket is ready, Operator B should run the hand control program from the Inspire Hand folder (Please note that this part of the code is assuming that you're using the Inspire robots dextrous hands.
+Support for other hands coming soon).
 Assuming the hands are connected via USB to the robot as USB0 - right hand and USB1 - left hand, follow these steps to control them via python:
 ```bash
 sudo chmod 666 /dev/ttyUSB0
 sudo chmod 666 /dev/ttyUSB1